TheLastMillennial/CEyboard/ReadMe.md

 It interprets the wierd keys the official TI-SmartPad app outputs and turns them into useful key presses.

 ## Required Hardware:
  - TI-84 Plus CE or TI-83 Premium CE.
-(Note, some keys are not designed for the TI-83 Premium CE)
+   - _Note: some keys are not designed for the TI-83 Premium CE_
  - Mini-USB to USB type A cable.

 ## Required Software:
- - SmartPad (Included, but if you lost the file you can find it from either link below)
+ - SmartPad _Note: SmartPad is included in the release._
    - Texas Instruments: https://education.ti.com/en/software/details/en/B346FFA763C147F5BCE56880CECC28E6/smartpad-ce
    - TI-Planet: https://tiplanet.org/forum/archives_voir.php?id=1138279
+     - _Note: Use this link if the previous link does not work._
  - TI-Connect CE
    - Texas Instruments: https://education.ti.com/en/products/computer-software/ti-connect-ce-sw